isomerpages/moe-regentsec/index.md

       title: Announcements & Highlights
       id: announcements
       announcement_items:
-        - title: Taiwan Immersion Programme 2025
-          date: 27 February 2026
-          announcement: From 28 to 31 October 2025, fourteen of our students, together with three teachers, and our Principal, Mrs Sng, embarked on a meaningful four-day Learning Journey to Taiwan, visiting Hsinchu and Taipei.
-The trip provided valuable opportunities for cultural exchange, innovation learning...
-          link_text: Read more about it here
-          link_url: /taiwan-immersion-programme-2025/
         - title: School Canteen Application 2026
           date: 12 March 2026
           announcement: School Canteen Application